brunovianna/brunovianna.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I have a chapter in the book organized by Jussi Parikka and Samit Bhowmik named
+I have a chapter in the book organized by Jussi Parikka and Samir Bhowmik named
 <a href="https://taju.uniarts.fi/handle/10024/7846">Environment, Data, Contamination</a>.
 The text, <i>Surface and Streaks,</i> relates the impact of Amazon deforestation viewed as scars.